desech/studio-react/README.md

 ### React attributes/properties

-- Inside Desech Studio you can add react attributes/properties in the Programming properties for both elements and components
+- Inside Desech Studio you can add react directives in the Programming properties for both elements and components
 - You can set any react specific attributes like `tabIndex`, `onClick`, `dangerouslySetInnerHTML`, etc.
 - To use `if conditions` or `for loops` you need to use `reactIf` or `reactFor`, similar to how angular and vue works:
   - `reactIf` with `users.length > 0` will export this react code: